mwguthrie/secretsanta/README.md

 1. a person doesn't have to give a gift to themselves;
 2. a person doesn't receive a gift from the person they give a gift to;
-3. a person shouldn't get a gift to a partner;
+3. a person shouldn't give a gift to their partner;
 4. everyone gets one gift.